gramineproject/graphene/README.md

     sudo apt-get install -y python-protobuf

+To run unit tests locally, you also need the python3-pytest package:

+    sudo apt-get install -y python3-pytest

 To build the system, simply run the following commands in the root of the source tree: